Decoy effect: Why it matters in business?

 How can we avoid it?

 The crucial aspect of the decoy effect is that simply being aware of its existence is not enough to overcome it.
-The reason being, it does not make us feel irrational.
+The reason is, it does not make us feel irrational.
 However, there are ways to overcome it:

-• Understand your preferences: when you are going to make a decision between multiple options, it is advisable to understand your requirements before dealing with the choices.
+• Understand your preferences: When you are going to make a decision between multiple options, it is advisable to understand your requirements before dealing with the choices.

 • Invest in what you need: Even though an option may seem to offer you more value, there is no need to be lured by it.
 Stick to the basics.
 Buy what you need.